dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**I find that the harder I work, the more luck I seem to have.**
+**When will you realize, the more you take, the less you have.**

-Thomas Jefferson
+Master Oogway